 Follow the white diamond trail markers to the open north end of the canyon and up a natural stone staircase carved out by water over hundreds of years.
 The steps can be very slippery when wet, so look for the chiseled hand- and foot-holds added by the Civilian Conservation Corps during the Great Depression.
 At the top of the stairs, the asphalt path returns and climbs steeply back up to the parking lot.

-Summary: While some parts of the trail may be challenging for casual visitors, the stunning views and diverse wildlife make a trip to the Little Grand Canyon well worth the trip.
 Be aware that the canyon is prone to flooding during heavy rain, so be sure to check the forecast before loading up the car.

 Unfavorable plants such as poison ivy will be found in the area.

 There will be bugs such as mosquito's and ticks during warmer times of the year.
 Bug spray is advised for peak summer season.